Moo-Ack-Productions/MCprep/docs/asset_standards.md

 - Drivers are ok, but shouldn't be excessive - and minimize the use of python expression drivers where possible
   - Drivers add a lot of overhead, especially if you have many of one mob type in a scene.
   - Simple drivers, such as "SUM position" used to translate a control panel to bone transforms are fine - but they should NOT be python expressions, rather they should be SUM of [variable transform channels], as these run much quicker.
+- As much as possible, the rig should continue to look and render correctly if someone were to use prep materials on it (this is in fact the default of what happens on import into blender, for compatibility).
 - A fun note: The default position of the rig should show off its flaire!
 Ie, the saved pose _should_ be posted.
   - MCprep has controls for clearing the post on import.
 Meanwhile, having a posed starting point helps show off what the rig can do.
 - If relevant, the rig can have a single default animation.
 There should _not_ be more than one animation though, since it wouldn't be obvious and would clutter the file during subsequent imports